T9Tuco/NexusNG-Theme/README.md

 ## 🖌️ Installation

 ### For [Vencord](https://github.com/Vendicated/Vencord):
-1. **Install Vencord**: Follow the [official installation guide](https://github.com/Vendicated/Vencord#installation) if you haven’t already. or download vencord via the vencord [download page](https://vencord.dev/download/)
+1. **Install Vencord**: Follow the [official installation guide](https://github.com/Vendicated/Vencord#installation) if you haven’t already.
+Or download vencord via the vencord [download page](https://vencord.dev/download/)

 3. **Add the Theme**:
    - Go to the Vencord settings in Discord (`User Settings > Vencord`).